Octopus Around the World: New Zealand

 The team observe some important cultural celebrations not everyone may have heard of across the pond – like Matariki, which marks the start of the Māori New Year.

 As a NZ business, it's so important New Zealand’s indigenous Māori culture is reflected in the company.
-And as a British import in NZ, there’s still so much to learn about the storied and intricate Māori history, battling against imperialism and continued oppression.
+And as a British import in NZ, there’s still so much we have to learn about the storied and intricate Māori history, battling against imperialism and continued oppression.

 We have so much to learn from Māori culture, particularly when it comes to protecting Earth.
-Here are a few key things to know:

-Kaitiakitanga - environmental guardianship and protection.
+A central principle is kaitiakitanga, or environmental guardianship and protection.
 Māori view Taiao (Earth) holistically.
 Their wellbeing and identities are interconnected to Taiao.
 As members of hapū (kinship groups), they have responsibilities and deep knowledge of their rohe pōtae (homelands).

 Staff wellness is a huge priority at Octopus, and Liam was determined to keep the focus, particularly, as he was setting up the office in the midst of a pandemic and energy crisis.